Space, Geography, Interior Design – and everything in between

 Doris Lessing

-Geography is the bigger spatial picture that connects dwelling to place as an experience of landscape, urban design, architecture and interiors.
+Geography is the bigger spatial picture.
+It connects dwelling to place as an experience of landscape, urban design, architecture and interiors.

 We live in a world that is designed ( cities, buildings, rooms, furniture, products).
-Which in itself lies within designed systems, processes, hierarchies and experiences.
+Which in itself lies within designed systems, processes, hierarchies and services.

 How does this relate to design?

 Our ‘Home’ is situated ‘somewhere’.
-In a country, a locale, a culture and a community that is shaped by what has gone before -events, wars, economy, religion.
+In a country, a locale, a culture and a community that is shaped by what has gone before – political and social events, wars, economy, religious views.

-Whenever we leave and come back to our home, we connect the ‘life’ on the outside to our ‘life’ in the inside.
-We don’t just close our door and forget about the world outside like it doesn’t exist.
+Whenever we leave and come back home, we don’t just close our door and forget about the world outside.
+We still connect ‘life’ on the outside to our ‘life’ in the inside.

-Indoors, we may hear planes overhead, birdsong, distant traffic and the sounds from a school playground.
+Inside, we may hear planes overhead, birdsong, distant traffic and the sound of children playing in a school yard at lunchtime.

 There may be intermittent smells from the local factory, farm, diesel fumes, or the waft of newly cut grass.